snobu/destreamer/README.md

                 "https://web.microsoftstream.com/video/VIDEO-3"
 ```

-You can create a `.txt` file containing your video URLs, one video per line, and run destreamer as follows:
+You can create a `.txt` file containing your video URLs, one video per line.
+The text file can have any name, followed by the `.txt` extension.
+Run destreamer as follows:
 ```
 $ node destreamer.js --username username@example.com --outputDirectory "videos" \
-    --videoUrls myUrlsFile.txt
+    --videoUrls list.txt
 ```

 Passing `--username` is optional.
 It's there to make logging in faster (the username field will be populated automatically on the login form).